JL-III/Theatria/docs/commands.md

     * Ranks you up
   * /realname
     * Displays the username of a user based on nick
+  * /redeem
+    * Sells a Nugget of Denarii giving you the amount in the ()
   * /rtp
     * Teleport randomly
   * /rules